Butylated hydroxytoluene: Natural occurrence

 Phytoplankton, including the green algae Botryococcus braunii, as well as three different cyanobacteria (Cylindrospermopsis raciborskii, Microcystis aeruginosa and Oscillatoria sp.) are capable of producing BHT as a natural product.
 The fruit lychee also produces BHT in its pericarp.

 Several fungi (for example Aspergillus conicus) living in olives produce BHT.
+Volatile organic compounds such as BHT and cresol are produced by resident fungi when olives are being stored awaiting pressing.

+It has been detected in higher plants and herbivorous insects, but it is not clear whether the BHT is produced by the plant, the insect, or some other organism living in association.